fbpx

 Whether you are getting your first-ever homeowners policy or your 10th auto insurance policy, comparing quotes is a must.

-State laws govern how insurance companies operate, so where they — and you — are located can also have an impact.
+State laws govern how insurance companies operate.
+The location of both insurance companies and you can also impact your quote.
 The bottom line for your bottom line is that it pays to shop around.

 You need to understand your insurance coverage, it’s as simple as that.
 Don’t allow your agent to move past a topic if you don’t understand it.
-Ask questions!
-They should be happy to take the time to explain things — if they aren’t, that’s a red flag.
+It’s a good idea to ask questions.
+Your agent should be happy to take the time to explain things — if they aren’t, that’s a red flag.

 Every industry has its own jargon.
 You are not expected to know every insurance term.
 If you hear a word or phrase you are unfamiliar with, ask about it.